godsakani/godsakani/README.md

 ### :woman_technologist: &nbsp;About Me :

 Hi, I’m Nyong Godwill! 👋

 I’m a Software Engineer with a deep passion for Data Science & Analytics.
-I thrive on uncovering hidden insights in messy data.
+I thrive on uncovering hidden insights in messy data and building powerful predictive models that drive real-world impact.

+🚀 Currently transitioning into a full-time Data Scientist & Analyst—exploring data, making informed decisions, and turning numbers into actionable insights!

+Let’s connect and dive into the world of data-driven innovation! 🔍📊

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - With a deep passion for Data Science & Analytics, I thrive on uncovering hidden insights in messy data, analyzing data, and building predictive models.